AGProjects/sylkrtc.js/API.md

 * pcConfig: configuration options for `RTCPeerConnection`.
 [Reference](http://w3c.github.io/webrtc-pc/#configuration).
 * offerOptions: `RTCOfferOptions`.
 [Reference](http://w3c.github.io/webrtc-pc/#idl-def-RTCOfferOptions).
 * localStream: user provided local media stream (acquired with `getUserMedia` TODO).
+* headers: custom headers to include in the INVITE.
+It should be an array of objects with a name and value key.

 Example: